 - 1. Park the tractor on a smooth, level surface such as a concrete floor.
 Disengage the PTO, engage the parking brake, turn off the engine, and remove the ignition key. - 2.
 Remove the PTO drive belt (see MOWER BELT REPLACEMENT for removal instructions). - 3.
-Loosen the nut towards the front of the machine on the spring anchor hook (H, Figure 35) to release the majority of the belt tension.
-Use caution and remove the nut to completely release the tension. - 4.
-Remove the old belt and replace it with the new one.
-Make sure the V-side of the belt runs in the grooves of the crankshaft pulley and pump pulleys (B & C, Figure 35). - 5.
-Reinstall the anchor hook (H, Figure 35) into the anchor tab and loosely fasten the nut.
-Adjust the spring until a measurement of 7-3/4" is achieved from the outside if the spring hooks.
-Tighten nut. - 6.
+Remove the hardware that secures the clutch anchor pad to the PTO clutch. - 4.
+Loosen the nut towards the front of the machine on the spring anchor hook (G, Figure 36) to release the majority of the belt tension.
+Use caution and remove the nut to completely release the tension. - Remove the old belt and replace it with the new one.
+Make sure the V-side of the belt runs in the grooves of the crankshaft pulley and pump pulleys (B & C). - 6.
+Reinstall the anchor hook (G) into the anchor tab and loosely fasten the nut.
+Adjust the anchor hook until a measurement of 7-3/4" (19,7 cm) is achieved from the outside if the spring hooks.
+Tighten nut. - 7.
+Reinstall the clutch anchor pad to the PTO clutch and secure with the hardware previously removed. - 8.
 Reinstall the PTO drive belt.

-Figure 35.
-Hydraulic Pump Drive Belt Replacement E. Idler Pulley Α.
+Figure 36.
+Hydraulic Pump Drive Belt Replacement

-Pump Drive Belt Crankshaft Pulley
+- A. Pump Drive BeltB.
+Crankshaft Pulley

-Pump Pulley
+- C. Pump Pulley

-B.
+- D. Idler Pulley

-- F. Idler Arm
+- E. Idler Arm

-- G. Spring
+- F. Spring

-- D. Idler Pulley (stationary)
+- G. Spring Anchor Hook

-- H. Spring Anchor Hook
+Troubleshooting, Adjustment & Service